luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 You are a beta fork of your original self, which for some reason is no longer alive (most likely lost during the Fall).
 You were created some time ago (a year or more), so you have grown and overcome some of your original beta limitations.
 You may not have more than 1 ego Flex point nor any Active skills higher than 70.
 If you possess the Psi trait, it’s because you were infected as a beta.

 You only have a limited portion of your original self’s memories — much of your previous life is lost.
-You automatically receive the Edited Memories trait (▶77, EP2) without gaining the bonus CP.
+You automatically receive the [Edited Memories trait](../../../04/28-traits.md#edited-memories) (_EP2_) without gaining the bonus CP.

 Beta forks are illegal in many jurisdictions and some people consider you a twisted mockery of your original self.
 This may create legal or social complications when traveling and dealing with other transhumans.